 Even though I may never come to own an indoor pizza oven or fully automatic floor-model Carpigiani batch ice cream maker, at least I can supply my kitchen with stacks on stacks of rimmed baking sheets with matching wire racks.
 There’s room for a few in any kitchen, and I reach for them every day without a second thought.

 Can you clean a baking sheet in the dishwasher?

 Even if the baking sheet in question will technically fit in your dishwasher—and even if the manufacturer has marketed it as dishwasher-safe—it’s really best to wash your baking sheets by hand.
 The high temperatures and strong detergents used in a typical dishwasher cycle can damage the surface and cause even your sturdiest baking sheets to warp.

 A mildly warped baking sheet isn’t necessarily unusable, but it’s not ideal.
 Warped baking sheets won’t lie flat, which means your carefully distributed broccoli florets are likely to roll out of place as soon as you pick up the sheet to transfer it from countertop to oven and cook unevenly.
 And in the case of, say, roasting a chicken, the juices may pool to one side or corner of the warped baking sheet and spill over.
 Not great!

 What sizes do baking sheets and cooling racks come in?

-A standard baking sheet is 26” by 18”, convenient half-size pans are 18” by 13”, while quarter-sized sheet pans are a predictable 13” by 9”.
+A standard baking sheet is 26-by-18 inches, convenient half-size pans are 18-by-13 inches, while quarter-sized sheet pans are a predictable 13-by-9 inches.
 Thanks to the standardized sizing, cooking racks are nearly always sold in the same sizes and will nestle comfortably within the rim of a matching baking sheet.